meshery/meshery/docs/pages/project/ci-build-and-release.md

 #### Scoop

 GoReleaser facilitates the creation of a Scoop app for mesheryctl.
 The [scoop-bucket](https://github.com/layer5io/scoop-bucket) repository is the location of Layer5’s Scoop bucket.

+## Helm charts check, build and release

+The charts check, build and release all trigger by the Github Action automatically.
+### Check Helm charts

+Every PR which includes the files under `install/kubernetes/` folder in Meshery repo will trigger the Github Action to check the mistakes in Helm charts, here we use `helm lint` command.

+### Release Helm charts to Github

+Only when the PR which includes the files under `install/kubernetes/` folder in Meshery repo and was succeed merged that the can trigger to release the new version Helm charts to build and release to the [Meshery's Helm charts release page](https://github.com/meshery/meshery.io/tree/master/charts), and it will automatically sync to [Artifact HUB](https://artifacthub.io/packages/helm/meshery/meshery?modal=security-report).

 ## Release Versioning